SmartRecruiters vs Lever: ATS Platforms Compared (2026)

 Is SmartRecruiters or Lever better for enterprise hiring?

 SmartRecruiters is the stronger fit for enterprise.
-It was named a Leader in the 2025 Gartner Magic Quadrant for Talent Acquisition Suites (GlobeNewswire, 2025) and serves Amazon, Visa, and McDonald’s.
-Lever targets mid-market teams under 2,000 employees and does not appear in the same Gartner report.
-For 5,000+ employee organizations, SmartRecruiters is the safer pick.
+Analyst backing makes that clear: it was named a Leader in the 2025 Gartner Magic Quadrant for Talent Acquisition Suites (GlobeNewswire, 2025) and counts Amazon, Visa, and McDonald’s among its customers.
+Lever targets mid-market talent teams under 2,000 employees and does not appear in the same Gartner report.
+At 5,000+ employees, SmartRecruiters is the safer pick.

 How much does SmartRecruiters cost compared to Lever in 2026?

-SmartRecruiters’ median negotiated contract is $33,507/yr versus Lever’s $16,134/yr, based on 291 buyer-reported purchases on Vendr (2026).
-SmartRecruiters lists Essential at $14,995/yr starting, with higher tiers quoted custom.
+SmartRecruiters’ typical negotiated contract is $33,507/yr versus Lever’s $16,134/yr, based on 291 buyer-reported purchases on Vendr (2026).
+Essential tier is listed at $14,995/yr starting for SmartRecruiters, with higher tiers quoted custom.
 Lever publishes no pricing.
 A 200-employee Lever deal commonly closes at $12,240/yr after negotiation, undercutting even SmartRecruiters’ published Essential floor.

 Is Lever still independent after the Employ acquisition?

-Lever has been owned by Employ Inc. since August 2022, alongside JazzHR and Jobvite.
+Since August 2022, Lever has been owned by Employ Inc., alongside JazzHR and Jobvite.
 Employ reported $192.1M combined revenue in 2024 across 23,000+ customers (Latka, 2024).
-Employ’s March 2025 acquisition of Pillar (AI interview intelligence) shows continued investment in Lever’s roadmap, though buyer reviews still flag portfolio-level prioritization uncertainty as a risk factor for the next 12 to 24 months.
+Pillar’s March 2025 acquisition for AI assessment intelligence shows continued investment in Lever’s roadmap, though buyer reviews still flag portfolio-level prioritization uncertainty as a risk factor for the next 12 to 24 months.

 What AI features does SmartRecruiters have that Lever doesn’t?

-SmartRecruiters ships Winston Chat (LLM-powered career site conversational AI), Winston Interview (agentic first-round screener), Agentic CRM (automated outreach across email, SMS, WhatsApp), and native fraud detection for deepfake applications.
+Winston Chat (LLM-powered career site AI), Winston Interview (agentic first-round screener), Agentic CRM (automated outreach via email, SMS, WhatsApp), and native fraud detection are exclusive to SmartRecruiters.
 Lever’s AI centers on the Pillar-powered Interview Companion and Talent Fit ranking.
-Lever’s AI Interview Transcripts and ROI Dashboard are also unavailable for EU accounts due to GDPR constraints.
+Its AI Interview Transcripts and ROI Dashboard are also unavailable for EU accounts due to GDPR constraints.

 Do I need a sourcing tool on top of SmartRecruiters or Lever?